-What is a stem cell?
+What is a Stem Cell?

-How do adult stem cells heal?
+How do adult stem cells promote healing?

-What diseases and problems can be treated?
+What conditions can be treated?

 Restorative treatments are handled on a case-by-case basis as this type of treatment requires a highly-individualized approach.
 After an extensive evaluation, the practitioner will then determine if you may be a candidate for restorative treatments.
 During your consultation, you will have the opportunity to discuss both the potential risks and benefits of treatment, along with any concerns you may have regarding the procedure.
 It is important that you possess medical imaging of the intended treatment area so that the practitioner may perform a thorough analysis of your condition.

 • Degenerative joint conditions